 In this post, I show you how to build a near real-time API monitoring solution for EC2 events using Amazon CloudWatch Events and Amazon Kinesis Firehose.
 Please be sure to have Amazon CloudTrail enabled in your account.

 - CloudWatch Events offers a near real-time stream of system events that describe changes in AWS resources.
 CloudWatch Events now supports Kinesis Firehose as a target.

-- Kinesis Firehose is a fully managed service for continuously capturing, transforming, and delivering data in minutes to storage and analytics destinations such as Amazon S3, Amazon Kinesis Analytics, Amazon Redshift, and Amazon Elasticsearch Service.
+- Kinesis Firehose is a fully managed service for continuously capturing, transforming, and delivering data in minutes to storage and analytics destinations such as Amazon S3, Amazon Kinesis Analytics, Amazon Redshift, and Amazon OpenSearch Service.

 For this walkthrough, you create a CloudWatch event rule that matches specific EC2 events such as:

 - Creating and deleting a security group